davepinch/pinchy.cc/content/stuff/pinchy.cc-2024-04-10.md

   - Snoqualmie Pass
   - DID YOU KNOW?
 ALL PROFITS FROM THIS ATM BENEFIT OUR SOUP KITCHEN
   - Even if smog were a risk to human life, we must remember that life in nature, without technology, is wholesale death
-  - U.S. Bank Centre Looking Up
+  - Looking up in the lobby of U.S. Bank Centre.jpg (Wikimedia Commons)
   - Bow Hill - I-5 northbound (wsdot.wa.gov)
   - Hood Canal is spanned by the Hood Canal Bridge, the third longest floating bridge in the world at 6,521 feet (1,988 m).
   - Grittingly we waited.